 An interesting wrinkle in all this comes from a June 2020 Respawn First report explaining how publisher Bandai Namco has faced a series of trademark issues with Elden Ring.
 A June 2019 application to "cover the categories of downloadable computer game software" was rejected by the USPTO in February 2020 because of what appears to be a clerical error of some kind.

 To oversimplify a complex legal trademark fiasco: Bandai Namco has until early December 2020 to do something like make Elden Ring available for pre-order or risk losing the trademark altogether — or the company can file for an extension.
-Again, a 2020 release seems possible, but Bamco needs to get this sorted sooner rather than later so the game can be marketed effectively.
+As of September 2020, however, no further action has been taken.

 As a point of comparison, Bandai Namco filed the same kind of trademark for Scarlet Nexus, which may not be released until 2022, on April 4, 2020.
-The trademark for Bandai Namco's Tales of Arise of this type was filed on the same day as Elden Ring's, and both of them were about two months before the games were revealed at E3 2019.
+The trademark for Bandai Namco's Tales of Arise of this type was filed on the same day as Elden Ring's in April 2019.
 Tales of Arise was originally supposed to be released in 2020 but was delayed into 2021 as of June 2020, and it has already moved forward enough to have its logo trademarked.

-In plainer terms, Elden Ring will probably be released in between these two games, assuming it gets these trademark issues sorted and hasn't faced any development delays.
+In plainer terms, Elden Ring will probably be released after Tales of Arise but before Scarlet Nexus, assuming it gets these trademark issues sorted and hasn't faced any development delays.

 In a 2019 interview with Xbox Wire, Miyazaki confirmed that Elden Ring has been in development since at least 2017, overlapping with Sekiro for a long stretch, which is further evidence that development is probably in the later stages.